 Police Physical Abilities Test (PAT)

-Candidates ultimately selected as police officers will be entering one of the most physically demanding professions in the United States.
+Candidates ultimately selected as police officers will be entering one of the most physically demanding professions.
 Police work requires continuous physical readiness in its day to day duties.

-The Police Physical Abilities Test (PAT) is a highly regulated selection procedure that looms as a major challenge for many candidates.
-Known most accurately as the Police Physical Abilities Test , it requires commitment and preparation in order to pass.
-Whether the department you're applying with calls it PAT, PTT, POPS, POWER or PAA, the police physical abilities test is always pass/fail and a true gut-buster.
+The Police Officer Physical Abilities Test (POPAT or PAT) is a highly regulated selection procedure that is a major challenge for most candidates.
+Commitment and preparation are required in order to pass.
+Whether the department you're applying with calls it PAT, POPAT, PTT, POPS, POWER or PAA, the police physical abilities test is always pass/fail and a true gut-buster.

 Most departments have you take the physical abilities test after you past the police written exam.
 However, some agencies believe that it is more cost effective to conduct the physical abilities test first, in order to avoid the cost of administering the written test.

 You must be more than fit, more than strong, more than willing.
 You must be ready to perform as though lives depend on it.
-On test day, only your life as a continuing candidate is on the line, but that risk should be more than enough to get you fired up.
+Fortunately, on test day, only your life as a continuing candidate is on the line.
+That risk should motivate you to get you fired up.

-A police officer doesn't spend his or her day pumping iron, swimming laps or doing pushups.
+A police officer doesn't spend his or her day pumping iron, swimming laps or doing push-ups.
 They jump fences at a dead run, sprint down streets and alleys, scramble through yards, climb chain link, avoid dogs, bullets, knives, fists and anything else that can be slung their way—and struggle with combative suspects who are under the influence of drugs and alcohol.
-A police officer doesn’t have a comfortable sweat suit, a jug of water at hand and a shower waiting after each 'session'.
-They do their 'laps' wearing several pounds of equipment, grab a drink of water when they can and shower when their shift is over.

 Learn About the "Cooper Standards"

 The majority of police, sheriff and state trooper departments in this country use all, or parts of, the "Cooper Standards".
-These are testing standards designed by the Cooper Institute of Aerobics Research located in Dallas, Texas and founded in 1970.
-This non-profit organization has developed stringent guidelines over the years that are used by law enforcement and military agencies nationwide in their "fit for duty" assessment tests.
+These are testing standards designed by the Cooper Institute of Aerobics Research, located in Dallas, Texas and founded in 1970.

 If you feel you are generally fit and you do one-hour cross-training workouts 3 times a week, you should start targeting your training for the police physical ability test 4 weeks prior to the test.
 If you are fit, but not in a regular exercise regimen, it is advised to begin training 8-12 weeks prior to your physical ability test.

 Do not try to take your physical ability test without knowing what activities the test involves.
-Department websites can give you detailed information, and if no website is available, call and ask for whatever materials they have on the test.
+Department websites can give you detailed information.
+If not, call and ask.
+The most common requirements are described in the following paragraphs.

 1 - The 1.5 Mile Run